Efficacy and Safety of Low-Dose Colchicine after Myocardial Infarction

 B. Limitations:

-C. Literature Context
+C. Literature Context:

 Clinical Application

-How Findings Change Current Practice:
+How Findings Change Practice:

 Implementation Considerations: